Dean's Council for Community Engagement & Belonging

-The George Washington University School of Business (GWSB) prides itself on being a place of belonging for students, staff, faculty and alumni originating from all across the United States and around the world, and including people of diverse racial, ethnic, national and religious backgrounds, physical abilities, learning abilities, sexual orientations and gender expressions.
+The George Washington University School of Business (GWSB) prides itself on being a place of belonging for students, staff, faculty and alumni originating from all across the United States and around the world, and including people of all racial, ethnic, national and religious backgrounds, physical abilities, learning abilities, sexual orientations and gender expressions.

 Image

-Our Core DEI Themes
+Our Core Themes

 1. Inclusive and Supportive Climate & Culture